-Once fish show similar gross signs to infection with A. invadans, they should be categorised as suspect fish, and the location/farm/compartment/zone should be considered suspect.
+Once fish show similar gross signs to EUS, they should be categorised as suspect EUS fish, and the location/farm/compartment/zone should be considered suspect.
 Suspect specimens should be further tested using the methods listed under presumptive diagnosis followed by confirmative diagnosis as described in the Table 5.1.